pgorod/pgorod.github.io/_pages/PowerWorkflows.md

 Remember the **conditions** inside the Workflow will also be taken into account, in case you prefer to filter from there.

-**Just imagine the possibilities!** Select a bunch of records and have a Workflow create individual **Calls** for each of them.
-Or have a Workflow use a Calculated Field to update some field inside them with new information from a related record.
-Or send an email to those records, based on a template, without going into each record individually.

 Note that this is **limited to the selected records visible on each list page**.
 If you're looking at a list view with 1,000 records, select all, and trigger the Workflows, they will only run for the 20 that are showing on the first page.
 Even with this restriction, be careful